 INCOME AND EXPENDITURE

-In order to protect individuals including clergy, it is strongly recommended that all gratuity income, for example from funerals and weddings, be paid to the treasurer and shown as church income.
+In order to protect individuals, it is strongly recommended that in the case of stipendiary clergy, all gratuity income, for example from funerals and weddings, be paid to the treasurer and shown as church income.

 Please contact the Diocesan Office if you need advice on accounting for trading or donation income.

 The standard expense claim form as listed in the Parish Accounting Forms section of this page should be used for any type of expense claim.
 Any person making a travel claim, whether regular or casual, should include details of the travel distance and purpose of the trip or trips.
 The reimbursement rate covers all costs of car use, including petrol.
 No separate payment should be made for petrol costs.
 The Inter Church Bureau (previously the Inter Church Working Party on Taxation) has reviewed the motor vehicle reimbursing rates based upon the latest AA review of costs for petrol and electric fuelled cars.
 The latest motor vehicle reimbursing rates (memo is below) therefore reflect a small decrease.
 Their latest guidelines can be found below.
 In essence, the flat rate of 43c applies unless the person claiming provides the estimates as outlined in the "How to use these rates" section of the guideline, in which case the other options may apply.
 Carpooling: If several members of a Licensed Ministry Team attend seminars, archdeaconry meetings, etc. it should be the policy of the Team that carpooling is a necessity to prevent paying several travel claims.
 All members should be paid the same mileage rate unless decided by the Vestry.

 Standing Committee is responsible for insuring all property occupied by a parish (see Standing Resolution VI).
 The insurance scheme is run on a cooperative basis; by purchasing together at the Diocese level economies of scale can be realised.